dogweather/forkful/content/en/javascript/files-and-io/reading-a-text-file.md

   \ Programmers do it to access and manipulate data: config settings, logs,\u2026"
 lastmod: '2024-03-13T22:45:00.450029-06:00'
 model: gpt-4-1106-preview
-summary: "Reading a text file is pulling info from a .txt document into your program.\
+summary: Reading a text file is pulling info from a .
-  \ Programmers do it to access and manipulate data: config settings, logs,\u2026"
 title: Reading a text file
 weight: 22
 ---